Adventures in Machine Learning

 This allows you to create a new table with the same columns and data types as the source table, making it a useful tool for copying and manipulating data.
 In this article, we will explore the basics of the SQL Server SELECT INTO statement, along with examples of how it can be used to copy tables within the same database and across databases.

-To get started, let’s take a look at what the SQL Server SELECT INTO statement is.
-It is a statement that is used to create a new table in the database by selecting data from an existing table.
+The SQL Server SELECT INTO statement is a powerful tool that allows you to create a new table based on data from an existing table.
+It’s particularly useful for tasks like:

-To copy a table within the same database using the SQL Server SELECT INTO statement, you can use the following syntax:
+To copy a table within the same database, use the following syntax:

 SELECT *